Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_example_picking_program.rst

 The idea of the program is the following:

-- First it is checked if Pickit is set to :ref:`Robot mode <web-interface-top-bar>`.
+- First, it is checked if Pickit is set to :ref:`Robot mode <web-interface-top-bar>`.
-- If so, the robot moves to its detect pose and a detection is triggered.
+- If so, the robot moves to its detect pose and a detection is triggered, otherwise the robot program is halted.
 - If an object is found, it's checked if the pick positions are reachable for the robot.
 - If the object is reachable, the robot moves to the object to pick it.
-  Next, the robot moves to a fixed drop off position.
+  Next, the robot moves to a fixed drop-off position.
   During these motions when the robot is out the field of view of the camera, a new Pickit detection is triggered immediately.
-- If the object is not reachable the robot requests another object.
+- If the object is not reachable, the robot requests another object.
 - If the ROI is empty, the program stops.
-- If no object is found but ROI is not empty, a :ref:`Snapshots` is saved on the Pickit system and the robot program stops.
+- If no object is found but ROI is not empty, a :ref:`snapshot <Snapshots>` is saved on the Pickit system and the robot program stops.

 .. note:: Depending on which software version you are running the example program can look different, the idea and functionallity are the same.
+  We recommend to use the example program shipped with your Kuka connect version

 Define the tool for picking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a tool with the actual TCP values.
-In this example **#TOOL14** is used.
+In this example **#TOOL1** is used.

 Set correct input arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The commands Pickit_configure and Pickit_detect_with_retr need input arguments.
+The commands ``Pickit_configure`` and ``Pickit_detect_with_retr`` need input arguments.
-See :ref:`` for more information about these arguments.
+See :ref:`kuka-pickit-communication-functions` for more information about these arguments.

 Define fixed positions
 ~~~~~~~~~~~~~~~~~~~~~~

-In this example program 4 fixed positions are used.
+In this example program, 4 fixed positions are used.
 These positions need to be defined depending on the application.

 - **Home**: Where the robot will start the program.